mahmoud-sadrian/Histogram-Equalization/README.md

 # Histogram-Equalization
-My project for Computer Vision course at university
+My project for "Computer Vision" course at university